Getting started with the SwiftUI NavigationSplitView

 A screenshot of an iPad with a green accent color and a blue tint color applied

-If you want to use different accent colors for the sidebar toggle button and the sidebar content, you can just apply an separate accent color to the sidebar content:
+If you want to use different accent colors for the sidebar toggle and the sidebar content, you can just apply an separate accent color to the sidebar content:

 struct ContentView: View {